YaelCohenGit/VolunteersProject/README.md

 # VolunteersProject

-A Node.js server-side system for a coordination between volunteers and help-seekers.
+A Node.js & MongoDB server-side system for a coordination between volunteers and help-seekers.